Brenham, Texas

-Brenham (/ˈbrɛnəm/ BREH-nəm) is a city in east-central Texas in Washington County, United States, with a population of 17,369 according to the 2020 U.S. census.
-It is the county seat of Washington County.
+Brenham (/ˈbrɛnəm/ BREH-nəm) is a city in east-central Texas, United States, and the county seat of Washington County, with a population of 17,369 according to the 2020 U.S. census.

-Washington County is known as the "Birthplace of Texas," as it contains the site of the signing of the Texas Declaration of Independence on March 2, 1836 in the town of Washington-on-the-Brazos.
-This is now a state historic site.

 Brenham is also known for its annual German heritage festival that takes place each May called Maifest, similar to Volksfest.
-Numerous German immigrants settled here in the mid-nineteenth century, following the Revolutions in German states in 1848.
+Numerous German immigrants settled here in the mid-19th century, following the revolutions in German states in 1848.

-Brenham is also the Home of "The World's Largest BBQ Pit" on 290 West.

 History

-The area surrounding Brenham was occupied by various Native American tribes through the nineteenth century.
+The area surrounding Brenham was occupied by various Native American tribes through the 19th century.
 The Brenham area was part of the Old Three Hundred, the first authorized colonization of Texas by Anglo-Americans led by Stephen F. Austin.
 In the 1820s and 1830s, several small communities developed in the area.
 In 1843, the Hickory Grove community was renamed Brenham in memory of a local physician, Richard Fox Brenham, who died while serving in the Texian militia during the Mier Expedition.
 On February 4, 1844, Washington County voters selected Brenham to become the county seat.
 German immigrants settled in Brenham as early as 1846.
-With the exception of the Civil War years, the German-born population of Brenham increased throughout the second half of the nineteenth century.
+With the exception of the Civil War years, the German-born population of Brenham increased throughout the second half of the 19th century.
 The largest numbers of German immigrants arrived between 1880 and 1883.
-Jewish immigrants settled in Brenham beginning in the 1860s and established one of the first Orthodox congregations in Texas in 1885.
+Jewish immigrants to Brenham established one of Texas' first Orthodox synagogues in 1885, which was relocated to Austin in 2015.